jhanna60/DevBook-FrontEnd/README.md

   npm run start
 ```

 ## API Documentation

-Overall we will need 3 controllers - PostController, ProfileController and User Controller
+Overall we will need 3 controllers -
+* PostController
+* ProfileController
+* User Controller

-As the front end is already built we will be constrained when it comes to naming conventions for our endpoints so
+As the front end is already built we will be constrained when it comes to the naming conventions for our endpoints so
-to that end I have a list of all the required endpoints and their controller below:
+to that end I have a FULL list of all the required endpoints and their controllers below:

 ### User Controller